Review: 2026 Toyota Land Cruiser

 Note: We’ve been stockpiling reviews in anticipation of a new review tool we developed.
 It’s on hold while we scrounge up some cash, so we’re going to start posting these in the meantime.

 Years ago, having never really thought about Land Cruisers all that much, I came across a social media post from restomod genius Jonathan Ward of Icon where he was inveighing against the state of the American market Land Cruiser, the 200.
 Too big, too heavy, too expensive, too luxurious.
 If Toyota wanted him to help them set things right, he’d be happy to, he said.
 He definitely said something like that.
+I just spent a almost a month with a 250-series and it feels like maybe someone at Toyota saw that post, too.

 Recent Posts